-School for destitute children On the 4th May 1827, the Board of Governors for the school of white destitute children submitted a report to the Board of Council.
+On the 4th May 1827, the Board of Governors for the school of white destitute children submitted a report to the Board of Council.
 They were attempting to find ways and means to deal with a larger number of children.
-At that point in time, the school provided boarding for a number of children but one of the proposals was to gradually abandon boarding and use the savings to clothe and […]
+At that point in time, the school provided boarding for some students but one of the proposals was to gradually abandon boarding and use the savings to clothe and feed more children who needed this […]

 In a year that has been good to us where hurricanes are concerned, let us not forget the devastation that they cause.
 Perhaps we should also note the difficulties arising out of their complete absence as well!!!
 Our photograph today was taken in 1924.
 We used the original negative which survived to make the print that we are sharing today.
 A hurricane hit St. Kitts and Nevis on the 28th and 29th August 1924, causing […]